hibernate/gradle-maven-publish-auth/README.md

 One of the new (and still ongoing and incubating) developments in Gradle is the new Publication DSL as the means for declaring how your project artifacts are pulished.
 See the Gradle UserGuide for more information.

 The "bridge" between Maven authentication credentials and Gradle is the repository id.
-The Publication DSL removed the explicit capability of repositories for publising having a built-in identifier.
-So you will need to leverage the "extension properties capability" to define that identifier.

 For an example, lets assume you have a Maven settings.xml that defines the following credentials:

     <settings>
         <servers>